sofietoft/UmbracoReadTheDocs/docs/source/Add-Ons/UmbracoForms/Developer/Themes/index.md

----
-versionFrom: 9.0.0
-versionTo: 10.0.0
-meta.Title: "Theming Umbraco Forms" meta.Description: "Documentation on how to apply custom themes to Umbraco Forms"
----

 # Themes

 As of version 6.0.0 and newer Umbraco Forms supports Themes, allowing forms to be customised in a much simpler manner than found in version 4.x.